robincakeellis/extra-eve-static-data/README.md

 # Disclaimer

 This data is sourced from CCP (their copyright notice below).
 I make no claims to this data.
-I present this data for you to use as you wish on the understand that I offer no warranties of any kind.
+I present this data for you to use as you wish on the understanding that I offer no warranties of any kind.
 None.
 Zero.
 Do with this data as you wish subject to CCP terms.

 # Data as CSV or SQL